zoftrix/dynazof/README.md

 ### Logs Management

-SigNoz can be used as a centralized log management solution.
+DynaZOF can be used as a centralized log management solution.
 We use ClickHouse (used by likes of Uber & Cloudflare) as a datastore, ⎯ an extremely fast and highly optimized storage for logs data.
 Instantly search through all your logs using quick filters and a powerful query builder.

 You can also create charts on your logs and monitor them with customized dashboards.
 Read [more](https://signoz.io/log-management/).